-BUT, what classifies an RV to be a Class C is that it is built on top of a van cutaway chassis.
+BUT, what classifies an RV to be a Class C is that they build it on top of a van cutaway chassis.

 Then the manufacturer builds the living quarters onto it.

-Mileage varies per model, and with more beds, the advantage of these is you can easily sleep smaller passengers.
+Mileage varies per model, and with more beds, the advantage of these is easily sleeping smaller passengers.
 So families with children often go for these Class C RVs.

 Class C motorhomes begin life as a bare van chassis

-A 'Super C' is built on a heavier-duty truck cutaway chassis instead of a van cutaway chassis.
+A 'Super C' build is on a heavier-duty truck cutaway chassis instead of a van cutaway chassis.
 (For example, a Ford 550 or a Freightliner chassis.)

 Class C Cost

-Class C motorhomes range anywhere between the cost of a B or an A and can range wildly.
-It really depends on how large you go and what level of comforts and luxury interior you want to go with.
+Class C motorhomes range anywhere between the cost of a B or an A and can vary wildly.
+It depends on how large you go and what level of comforts and luxury interior you want.

 These are often smaller than Class A motorhomes and therefore fit easier into campgrounds.

-These are usually bigger than Class B motorhomes.
+The Class C is usually bigger than a Class B motorhome.